 - Activities within California include student participation in the Yosemite Institute, sailing the Alma Schooner in San Francisco Bay, environmental ed at Marin Headlands, inquiries at the Buck Institute for Research on Aging, and more.

-- Nationally, 8th grade students travel to Washington, D.C.
+- Nationally, 8th-grade students travel to Washington, D.C.

 - Internationally, optional upper school student travel has included Costa Rica in 2009, China in 2013 and 2017 and Spain in 2015.

 Honor and respect for members of our school community, others, ourselves, and our environment are expected.
 Our goal is to help students recognize a mistake or poor choice and create space for them to respond in a positive way to the accepted standards of behavior we have collectively determined as important for a healthy school community.
-Consequences for behavior contrary to the values of THS and our accepted codes of behavior will vary dependent on the particular situation.